 You will be told how long the grace period is when you have been re-checked.
 If the grace period has lapsed and you still no longer meet the criteria you will revert back to the standard 15 hours entitlement.

-How do I find a setting?
+How do I find a childcare provider who offers 30hrs?

 Search for 30 hours providers